 The UK version of the site includes:

 - A localised UK homepage, with unique imagery and ‘hotspots’ – click through information boxes provide users with a wealth of information.
 A tool for discovery and inspiration.

 - Visual Search, helps users search (maybe for a new purchase) using visual images and meta data without having to type in keywords.

 - More Instant Answers, created to give users a quick response options to a search question, such as how is Liverpool doing in the premiership or which tourist attraction should I take my in-laws to at the weekend

 - See who or what is being chatted about with global live Twitter feed searching, pulling up Tweets in Bing searches in real-time.

 - Looking for the best deals? – an integrated shopping experience with Ciao UK searches the Internet to find the best prices, reviews and local availability.
 Bing supports making the best shopping decisions based on community feedback – not just advertising.

 - Not sure how to get there?
 Bing Maps is based on insights from our Multimap users.
 Bing Maps now offers new map styles, imagery and transit integration as well as draggable routes.

 - Bing has been built for the UK to help consumers get to key local sites and services in fewer links by including popular links, search boxes and suggestions within best match.

-Microsoft has been rolling out features by the dozen in an attempt to disrupt Google’s search dominance, most recently including site previews and enhanced product search.
+Microsoft has been rolling out features by the dozen in an attempt to disrupt Google’s search dominance, most recently Wolfram Alpha integration, site previews and enhanced product search.